-4.1 Pre-Training
+Pre-Training

 Our algorithm, as illustrated in Figure 1, involves alternating selection of one of the modalities on which to train a encoder net, while freezing the encoders corresponding to other modalities.
 This is similar to the way CoCLR [2] alternates between RGB and optical flow, extended to three modalities.
 The frozen encoders act as an "oracle", determining which other samples in the dataset are most similar to a given sample.
 In order for those frozen encoders to serve as reasonable "oracles" to train the other encoders with, we need to first make sure they are trained to represent their respective modalities accurately.
-This is done using the InfoNCE [1] loss.
-For our encoder f, let $x \in \mathcal{D} = x_1, x_2, ..., x_S$ be one modality of a video clip sampled from dataset $\mathcal{D}$ .
-For some video x, let $a_1$ and $a_2$ be two random augmentations of x.
-These could be spatial augmentations, such as blurs, masking, etc., or temporal augmentation, consisting of changing the timestamp in the source video a clip is selected from.
-Assume $a_1$ and $a_2$ form a positive pair, i.e. our encoder needs to learn that these two vectors are similar.
-Then, our negative set $\mathcal{N}$ is composed of random augmentations of other samples from the dataset; vectors that form negative pairs with $a_1$ .
-The InfoNCE [1] loss is:
+This is done using the InfoNCE [1] loss, which makes the encoder learn to recognize different random augmentations from the same video as being similar, leading it to encode only important features of the given clip.
+We use MoCo [3] to prevent having to fetch clips recompute augmentations for each time step.